My Treasure…My Pleasure

 Thanks a lot for the recipe…

-54. K.J.Sibichan Says:
+54. K.J.Sibichan said

 I always thought that the dough is to be allowed to ferment for smoothness.
 Some people add white of the egg for the purpose and a bit of fermentation agent.
 Will you consult a thattukadakkaran ?